5l1v3r1/blockchain-nanodegree-project/Course_Blockchain_Data/Project_2_es6_starter_code/README.md

 Project 2 recommends students to use Promise in their functions.
 But, async/await sometimes could be easier to understand.
 You can checkout this post which is recommended by the reviewer: https://scotch.io/tutorials/asynchronous-javascript-using-async-await

+And for the validation of the chain, remember to check the link between adjacent blocks.

 For me, the reviewer's comment really helped a lot!